Palliative Care FAQs

 Can I receive palliative care in a skilled nursing facility or hospital?

 - Yes.
-Our consultative palliative care team works with your primary care physician and facility staff to create a personalized care plan.
+Our palliative care team works with your primary care physician and facility staff to create a personalized care plan.

 Does Medicare pay for palliative care?